 a.
 The parcel must be eligible to be split according to the State Land Division Act.
 Check with the Zoning Administrator to determine if splits are allowed under the Act.

 b.
 All resulting parcels, including the remainder of the parent parcel, must meet the minimum lot width and lot area requirements of the zoning district in which the parcels are located.
 Portions of a parcel within the road right-of-way or private road or driveway easement may not be counted toward meeting minimum requirements.

 c.
 No parcel may be more than four times deep as it is wide (4:1 depth to width ratio).

 d.
 All parcels must be accessible, from an existing public road, a new public road or a new private road or shared driveway.
 New public roads must be approved by the Van Buren County Road Commission; new private roads or shared driveways must be approved by Antwerp Township.
 See the Zoning Ordinance for more information.

 a.
 Applicants are strongly encouraged to speak with the Township Zoning Administrator prior to hiring a surveyor, to ensure that the property in question may be split as desired.

 b.
 When you are ready to process the land division, a complete application is required.
 The application form, required fee, evidence of fee ownership of the property to be divided and an iron-set survey must be submitted for the application to be complete.
 Contact the Township Hall for application forms and fee information.

 c.
 All taxes and special assessments due must be paid before the application can be processed.

 d.
-The Assessor and Zoning Administrator will determine if the proposed land division complies with all applicable laws and ordinances.
+The Zoning Administrator will determine if the proposed land division complies with all applicable laws and ordinances.
 If so, the owner will be notified of the approval.
 If the application is denied, the applicant will be notified of the reasons thereof.

 e.
 After Township approval, the owner will then need to complete the process with the County Registrar of Deeds and the County Land Management and Equalization Department.
 The owner has one year to complete the process, or the Township approval will expire.